-If you are feeling stressed out and unable to cope because of Anxiety, Stress, Panic Attacks or Post Traumatic Stress Disorder read on:
+Are you feeling stressed out and unable to cope because of Anxiety, Stress, Panic Attacks or Post Traumatic Stress Disorder?

 People who suffer from anxiety, stress, Panic attacks and PTSD are more common that you might think.
 Consequently a high percentage of our clients ask for help with these problems.
 Sometimes anxiety and stress are caused by a focus on negative thoughts, usually based on faulty thinking.
 However, thoughts are not always facts - sometimes they are just beliefs.

 Using Hypnosis combined with our other techniques improves thought processing in a fast and effective way.
 The result is a range of beneficial changes in your general attitude towards yourself and your current life situation.

-Stress is the “wear and tear” our bodies experience as we adjust to our continually changing environment; it has physical and emotional effects on us and can create positive or negative feelings.
+Stress is the “wear and tear” our bodies experience as we adjust to our continually changing environment.
+In fact it has physical and emotional effects on us and can create positive or negative feelings.

-Therefore, as a positive influence, stress can help prompt us into action; it can result in a new awareness and an exciting new perspective.
+Therefore, as a positive influence, stress can help prompt us into action.
+Therefore it can result in a new awareness and an exciting new perspective.

 However, as a negative influence, it can result in feelings of distrust, rejection, anger, and depression.
-These in turn can lead to health problems such as headaches, upset stomach, rashes, insomnia, ulcers, high blood pressure, heart disease, and stroke.
+These in turn can lead to health problems.
+Common effects include headaches, upset stomach, rashes, insomnia, ulcers, high blood pressure, heart disease, and stroke.

 With the death of a loved one, the birth of a child, a job promotion, or a new relationship, we experience stress as we readjust our lives.
 In so adjusting to different circumstances, stress will help or hinder us depending on how we react to it.
 In other words, anxiety can be the result of trying unsuccessfully to adjust.